 Heritage Programming: Funds assist the annual Symons Medal Lecture and essay contest and the Centre’s important heritage programming (3 funds);

-Youth Education: Funds provide for training programs, scholarships, spaces and supplies, instructor fees, choral music resources and youth choir travel (8 funds);
+Youth Education: Funds provide for training programs, scholarships, spaces and supplies, instructor fees, choral music resources, and youth choir travel (9 funds);

 General Operations: Funds are disbursed to strengthen the areas of greatest need to meet current mandate priorities (10 funds).

-The Foundation welcomes donations at all levels to any of its existing endowed funds, and also offers donors the opportunity to create a permanent legacy through a new named endowed fund, which can be tailored to support any specified area of interest.
+The Foundation welcomes donations at all levels to any of its existing endowed funds, and also offers donors the opportunity to create a permanent legacy through a new named endowed fund (with a minimum starting balance of $10,000), which can be tailored to support any specified area of interest.

 The Foundation has its own Board of Directors, separate from Confederation Centre of the Arts.
 The mandate of the Foundation Board is to manage and and oversee the endowment funds entrusted by generous donors.
 Directors establish, and conduct regular reviews of, all Foundation policies and are guided by a strategic five-year operational plan.